franTarkenton/BCGeocoder/readme.md

 Have a very simple API that can be used to interact with the geocoder set up in the file bcgeocoder.py

 The *main.py* wraps the geocoder functionality.
 Its currently pretty simple.
-It can receive 3 args
+It can receive 3 args:

  - input csv file
  - name of the column in the csv file with the address string
  - output csv file

-The script iterates through the first file, and duplicates it in the second file, with the addition of 3 columns
+The script iterates through the first file, and duplicates it in the second file, with the addition of 3 columns containing the information retrieved from the geocoder.
  - **x coordinate** (default projection at the moment is albers but would be easy to add this as an option)
  - **y coordinate** (ditto above for projection)
  - **precision score** (geocoders response regarding its confidence in the location)